adncllng/vmock/src/pages/home/index.md

 ---
 **Short Biography**

-Veronica Mockler is a socially engaged artist based in Tiohtià:ke, Mooniyang, Montréal.
-She is currently an independent researcher working with Project Someone, the Acts of Listening Lab, and the Centre for Oral History and Digital Storytelling at Concordia University, where she holds a Master of Arts in Fine Arts.
-Her arts-based research on dialogic processes is rooted in oral history, conceptual art, documentary practice, performance art, digital literacy, video art, and radical popular education.
-Her collaborative work has taken shape in Canada, Germany, the North of Ireland, Scotland, Uruguay, and the United States.
+Veronica Mockler is an artist and researcher based in Tiohtià:ke / Montréal (Québec, Canada).
+She is currently working with Project Someone, the Acts of Listening Lab, and the Centre for Oral History and Digital Storytelling at Concordia University, where she holds a Master of Arts in Fine Arts.
+Her research on dialogic art and participatory practice in institutions highlights working-class intersectional knowledge and is rooted in collaboration, documentary ethics, oral history, radical popular education, video and performance art.
+Her work has taken shape in Canada, Germany, the North of Ireland, Scotland, Uruguay, and the United States.

 [Curriculum Vitae](https://drive.google.com/file/d/1SH0V74RhN7eVJndqJ2CilC2gJHFNaU28/view?usp=sharing)